Amazon to open new robotics hub outside Boston in 2021

 The technology giant said Wednesday the complex will open in 2021 in Westborough, Massachusetts.
 Amazon says the expansion will create about 200 tech and advanced manufacturing jobs.

-Amazon has created more than 4,000 full-time jobs in Massachusetts and has invested over $3 billion in the state since 2011.
+Amazon says it has created more than 4,000 full-time jobs in Massachusetts and has invested over $3 billion in the state since 2011.

 Tye Brady is Amazon Robotics' chief technologist.
 He says the new hub will be a place where robots are designed, built, programmed and shipped.